azzamallow/MimicJS/README.markdown

 Deep monitoring
 ---------------

-When creating a Mimic for a deep object, Mimic will recurse through the object and Mimic those objects as well.
+When creating a Mimic for a deep object, MimicJS will recurse through the object and Mimic those objects as well.
 This allows for deep assertions, like the following:

     it('should monitor my deep object', function() {
     	given.	deepObject.First.Second();